Can I Get a Business Credit Card?

 How to Apply for a Business Credit Card

 We have a whole post on how to apply for a business credit card.
 I usually apply for an EIN (Employee Identification Number).
 It is free from the IRS and gives my business more credibility (in my mind, anyway).
-It takes 5 minutes to apply for, and you receive it immediately if you want to go that route.
+It takes 5 minutes to apply, and you receive it immediately if you want to go that route.

-You can also apply with your Social Security number as a sole proprietor.
+You can also apply with your Social Security Number as a sole proprietor.
 Many people go that route.

 Great Business Credit Cards